 The Martz lab is conducting research focused on better understanding risk and protective factors, spanning brain, cognition, and behavior, underlying substance use in adolescents and young adults.
 Dr. Martz has used large-scale survey data (Monitoring the Future Survey), in-depth longitudinal data from a study of families with parental alcohol use disorder (Michigan Longitudinal Study), and multi-site neuropsychosocial data (Adolescent Brain Cognitive Development Study) in her research.

-Dr. Martz is also Principal Investigator of the NeuroMod Study, which is funded by the National Institute on Alcohol Abuse and Alcoholism (K01 AA027558).
-The NeuroMod Study is assessing developmental and sex differences in reward system modulation through real-time fMRI neurofeedback.
+Dr. Martz is Principal Investigator of the NeuroMod Study, which was funded by the National Institute on Alcohol Abuse and Alcoholism (K01 AA027558).
+The NeuroMod Study has assessed developmental and sex differences in reward system modulation through real-time fMRI neurofeedback.

 NeuroMod Study